MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

 ## Data privacy

-The business-process analysis feature follows the data-privacy standards of Viva Insights in Workplace Analytics, which are described in [Privacy settings](../use/privacy-settings.md).
+The business-process analysis feature follows the data-privacy standards of Workplace Analytics, which are described in [Privacy settings](../use/privacy-settings.md).

 To define a business process, you must use meeting subject lines, but access to meeting subject lines is restricted by two of the available data-privacy settings: [Hash subject lines](../use/privacy-settings.md#hash-subject-lines) and [Exclude terms from subject lines](../use/privacy-settings.md#exclude-terms-from-subject-lines).
 These settings affect your ability to define a business process as described here: